Searching for the closest value in a sorted vector with C++

 In this post I am going to show how to efficiently search for the closest element in sorted std::vector using the std::lower_bound function from the Standard Template Library (STL).

 The C++ function that does the work is presented below.
-It takes a reference to a sorted vector, along with the value to search for (x), and returns the index of the element closest to x.
+It takes a reference to a sorted vector, along with the value to search for (x), and returns an optional to the index of the element closest to x (or std::nullopt if the vector is empty).
 Further, we will go step-by-step and examine what the function does.

 return 0;